bobbycyl/osuawa/README.md

 5. Configure the settings.

    1. Acquire your osu!
 OAuth client from [here](https://osu.ppy.sh/home/account/edit).
+      The port should match which set in `./.streamlit/config.toml`.

    2. Create a file called `osu.properties` somewhere.
 The file should like this: